ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 http_ip_header_name
 +++++++++++++++++++

 - Description: For HTTP multiplexing, enter a custom HTTPS header name.
-The original client IP address is added to this heade
+The orig client IP address is added to this header.

-  r.
   If empty, X-Forwarded-For is used.